zwx8981/DBCNN-PyTorch/README.md

 # Purpose
 Considering the popularity of PyTorch in academia, we hope this repo can help reseachers in IQA.
+This repo will be used as an active codebase for integrating advanced technologies for IQA research.

 # Requirements
 PyTorch 0.4+